 Now, for Mach Breakers, we have to start with a more recent discovery- the World version.

-More interesting is the change made to the game if you switch the Character Group Setting option from Europe and America Version to Asia Version.
-Makoto's name changes to Li Shao Yen, she now comes from Kuangchou, China, her solo player palette is changed to an all-white leotard with only her tights keeping the red colour, and the red circle on her bandana is removed.
-Much like Marvel Vs. Capcom removing most Japanese voiceclips, as explained here there were South Korean laws against the use of Japanese voices in media at the time, and so perhaps Namco wanted to play it as safe as possible.
-However, you can still play as her normal red palette in multiplayer if you select her as Player 2.
+Surprisingly, we'll have to give Makoto her own section here, because she gets more changes to her!
+Specifically, she gets given an English voice in the World version.
+More interesting is what happens if you switch the Character Group Setting option from Europe and America Version to Asia Version.
+Makoto's name changes to Li Shao Yen, she now comes from Kuangchou, China, her solo player palette is changed to an all-white leotard with only her tights keeping the red colour, and the red circle on her bandanna is removed.
+Much like Marvel vs. Capcom removing most Japanese voiceclips, as explained here there were South Korean laws against the use of Japanese voices in media at the time, and so perhaps Namco wanted to play it as safe as possible.
+However, you can still play as her in a red palette in multiplayer if you select her as Player 2 (but the circle from her bandanna is still gone).

 The other thing with Mach Breakers is the references to the first game.
 While the playable cast is completely new, there's two neat little nods to the previous game's roster.
 One you might miss is in the Future Gate event- as the camera moves down at the beginning of the event, you get a clear shot of four giant statues of Sharon, Bongo, Masaemon and Harry.
 You can see them during the event as well, but they're obscured by the audience stands, so here's a nice clean shot of it.